Cozy Domes Nestled on the Edge of Brecon Beacons National Park, WalesHay-on-Wye, Wales (United Kingdom)

 Oak Dome: Guests can find this dome in a secluded corner of the woodland, surrounded by trees with a view over the wetland and fields.
 It's located close to the private compost toilet and has its own large wood-fired hot tub available for guests' exclusive use for an extra £55 - £70 per stay.

-Beech Dome: This dome's large picture window looks out over the fire pit to the wetland beyond, and there is a recycled tire swing outside for the kids.
-Located in a sunny spot, it's close to the communal areas and the private compost toilet.
+Beech Dome: This dome's large picture window looks out over the fire pit to the wetland beyond.
+Located in a sunny spot, it's close to the communal areas and a private compost toilet.
 It's a great choice for families.
-It has a small wood-fired hot tub available for glampers' exclusive use for an extra £55 - £70 per stay.
+It has a large wood-fired hot tub available for glampers' exclusive use for an extra £55 - £70 per stay.

 Hazel and Rowan Domes: These domes are situated slightly apart from the rest of the site.
 They are in an open, sunny spot next to the stream.
 They share a small, well-equipped kitchen, and they're close to the private compost toilets.
 As they are close to the stream, they may not be suitable for families with very small children.
 Both domes have large hot tubs at a rate of £55 - £70.
 These two domes are perfect for a larger group of up to 12 or for two families who want to make the most of relaxing in each other's company.